 However, being the whimsical cook that I am, I was reminded, while preparing the venison, of how I work hard to keep the deer out of my vegetable garden.

-And so I chose to serve my Garden Inspired Carrot Risotto and Brussels Sprouts with Onion Jam Sliders.
+And so I chose to serve my Garden Inspired Carrot Risotto and Brussels Sprouts with Onion Jam Sliders alongside my venison wellington as a reminder of nature’s gifts to us.

 Deer In My Garden?

-Those carrot tops I work so hard to keep the deer away from!
+And yes, those are the carrot tops I work so hard to keep the deer away from in my garden!

 Last but not least, since venison is more widely enjoyed in the UK, why not serve a little English mustard on the side!